 Withdrawal from a graduate program from a program can occur in two ways.
-A student can voluntarily withdraw, following formal notification to the program.
+A student can voluntarily withdraw ...
 Alternatively, the program or SGPS can withdraw a student for failure to meet admission conditions, progression expectations and/or degree requirements, specified deadlines for degree completion, or failure to pay fees.
-Once withdrawn from a graduate program (and SGPS), the person withdrawn is no longer a_student of the University and may not attend classes, receive supervision, or have access to any resources of the University.
+Once withdrawn from a graduate program (and SGPS), the person withdrawn is no longer a student of the University and may not attend classes, receive supervision, or have access to any resources of the University.